rbb-data/svelte-starter/README.md

 ├── src  -- your code lives here
 │   ├── lib  -- internal library
 │   │   └── components
-│   │       └── shared  -- reusable Svelte componenets provided by this starter
+│   │       └── shared  -- reusable Svelte components provided by this starter
 │   ├── routes  -- public-facing stuff
 │   │   └── load  -- a collection of endpoints to load stuff
 │   │       ├── data  -- contains an endpoint to load data from the server